dotnet/docs/docs/core/setup/how-to-detect-installed-versions.md

 zone_pivot_groups: operating-systems-set-one
 ---

-# How to verify .NET Core is already installed
+# How to check that .NET Core is already installed

 This article teaches you how to check which versions of the .NET Core runtime and SDK are installed on your computer. .NET core may have already been installed if you have an integrated development environment, such as Visual Studio or Visual Studio for Mac.